 I want 10-25 articles published before launching the site.
 When I launched Roasty, I had eight articles ready to go.
 And they were small, like 500 words.
 But each one had a video, so that made up for it.

 Brew Cabin will not have videos in the beginning.
 I would like to dive into video in the future, but not until I’ve established a good homebrewing routine that I’m confident in filming.
 I may save the videos for digital products instead of publishing them for free on YouTube.
 Not sure yet.

-Again, I’ll be writing and working with my graphic designer to create these initial post.
+Again, I’ll be writing and working with my graphic designer to create these initial posts.
 This is where most of my time will be spent.